 Our Jungle Fly-fishing trips will take you to the finest freshwater fly fishing in Thailand, deep in the jungle; where your days will be filled with tremendous fly-fishing.
 You will be surrounded by breathtaking scenery, wildlife like; Hornbills, Gibbons, Monkeys and Elephants.

-The lake and rivers in the South Thailand Jungle offer different hard fighting fish species; which are interesting for the fly angler.
-Below is a brief description of the most known fish species we fly fish for in our jungle waters.
+The lakes and rivers in the jungle of southern Thailand; offer different hard fighting fish species, which are interesting for the fly angler.
+Below is a brief description of the most known fish species we fly fish for in our waters.

 The rivers hold fish up to 4-5 kg; where sight casting for moving shadows in clear water is part of a normal day.
 You can use Nymph or Streamer, but it’s the sight fishing with dry flies that make the rivers so special; because the Mahseer like nothing better than grabbing a well-placed dry fly as it floats by.
 If you want only the biggest Mahseer +10kg, it’s in the lake you find the largest fish.
 There you can blind cast with streamer while covering the water or sight fish with Nymph, Streamer and Dry flies.
 Read more….

-We are pleased because there are not many places that offer Giant Snakehead fly-fishing in Thailand for wild fish.
-The Giant Snakehead is the top predator in our Thai jungle waters.
+We are pleased because there are not many places in Thailand, that can offer quality Giant Snakehead fly-fishing in the wild.
+This species is the top predator in our waters.
 You find them in the lake, very rarely up in the rivers.
 It’s an ambush predator that use the weed, logs and snags as cover; for passing prey they can pounce on.